-A post colonial identity: The British Nigerian 🇳🇬 🇬🇧
+A post colonial identity - The British Nigerian 🇳🇬 🇬🇧

 The British Nigerian is dynamic.
-For example, what it means to be British Nigerian to a lower income Nigerian in the inner-city, looks different to a privately educated British Nigerian in the suburbs.
+For example, what it means to be British Nigerian to a lower income Nigerian in an inner-city, looks different to a privately educated British Nigerian in the suburbs.
 Additionally, a Nigerian, born and raised in Nigeria, attending university in the UK will have a different world view.
 The expected social behaviour for each category can be different from the latter.
 A British Nigerian with access to fewer experiences and opportunities, may engage in different ways of expressing their cultural heritage.

-The legacy of Neopatrimonialism in postcolonial Nigeria, which operates within a global neo-colonial framework, produces effects beyond Nigeria’s borders.
+The legacy of neopatrimonialism in postcolonial Nigeria, which operates within a global neo-colonial framework, produces effects beyond Nigeria’s borders.
 For example, money transfers between Nigeria and western countries removes portions of household incomes, impacting British Nigerians in Britain.
 A ‘third economy’ is created, removing resources, based on charity and cultural expectations from previous generations.
 The sins of the father pass to the children.
 The burdens of complete conformity to cultural values, in a country (UK) with contrasting ideals, are overwhelming.

-Unfortunately British Nigerians deal with difficult circumstances, resulting from efforts to respect and honour their parents.
+Unfortunately British Nigerians can deal with difficult circumstances, resulting from efforts to respect and honour their parents.
 It is unsurprising that financial, mental and emotional issues arise.
 It is difficult to capture the impact of cultural clashes in the lived experiences of individual British Nigerians.
 Nonetheless, we can work towards innovation and personal healing.
 British Nigerians are and have been contributing to British society.
 It is wonderful to see how we embrace aspects of Nigerian culture that fortify and strengthen, while embracing British institutions and values.
 Lets look forward to new contributions from British Nigerians, as we break generational patterns and hope for Nigeria’s development.

 If you are interested in learning more about Nigerian History, enjoy the references below: